 This comparison is incomplete because the increase in errors is compared (using "more") to nothing.
 “Errors increased more than what?” a reader might wonder.

 The student could address this error by simply completing the comparison,

 Errors increased even more than in previous cases when intellectual inferiority of grades became a factor.

-More information about constructing comparisons can be found in the 6th edition APA manual, section 3.09.
+More information about constructing comparisons can be found in APA 7, Section 4.10.